pyfsi/coconut/coupling_components/solver_wrappers/openfoam/openfoam.md

 For these solvers, the `density` parameter is required in the JSON file and will be used to calculate the actual values from the kinematic ones.
 In case the OpenFOAM application is compressible, this correction is not required and the actual values in Pa are obtained directly.

-There is a thrid possibility.
+There is a third possibility.
 In some cases, the application solves the compressible equations obtaining an actual pressure, but the used momentumTransportModel is incompressible.
-It is the type of momentumTransportModel that determines whether the wallShearStress functionObject returns the kinematic or acutal traction.
+It is the type of momentumTransportModel that determines whether the wallShearStress functionObject returns the kinematic or actual traction.
 In these cases, the density is not fixed and cannot simply be multiplied with the obtained kinematic values.
 Therefore, a new functionObject, rhoWallShearStress, is available, which is a modified version of wallShearStress and returns the actual traction, even if the momentumTransportModel is incompressible.